robertjneal/rl/book/src/main/scala/bartosutton/exercise/four/four.md

 V<sub>π</sub>(15) = -19

-What if 15 is reachable from 13 via the down action?
+What if 15 is reachable from 13 via the `down` action?

 One thing to consider is that this should change the value of state 13.
-(13, down) used to result in state 13 with a value of -20, but now it results in state 15, with a value of -19.
-Notice also, though, that given the other three states accesible from 13's values, it shouldn't change much.
+(13, `down`) used to result in state 13 with a value of -20, but now it results in state 15, with a value of -19.
+Notice, though, that given the other three states accesible from 13's values, it shouldn't change much.
-Therefore, given that (15, up) results in state 13, state 15's value should not change much either.
+Additionally, given that (15, `up`) results in state 13, state 15's value should not change much either.

-In fact, if you compare the output of `figure4dot1column1()` and `exercise2b()` you'll notice it doesn't change significantly.
+In fact, if you compare the output of `figure4dot1column1()` and `exercise4dot2b()` you'll notice it doesn't change significantly.
+One helpful way to think about why this is the case is to imagine that 15 was as stated above in each of the problems except that `up` took it to 9.
+Then 15 and 13 would have the same actions resulting in the same states with the same values.
+So, the only difference between 15 and 13 is the `up` action which does not affect the value much at all.

 ## Exercise 4.3